 Minnesota NOW is seeking nominations for our annual awards.
-Nominations should be sent to Minnesota NOW President Ami Wazlawik at email@example.com by April 13, 2018.
+Nominations should be sent to MN NOW Vice-President Cheryl Carstens at email@example.com by March 24,2023.

 Feminist of the Year